 Details dialog for Reference Lines

 This dialog can be opened by clicking the Details... button in the Reference Lines tab of Axis dialog.
-It is used to customize formats and styles of all reference lines.
+Use the Reference Lines dialog to add lines, set Value Type (e.g. Statistics) and customize formats and styles of each reference line.

 When this dialog is open, the main Axis dialog will be hidden.
 And you can click Apply button to apply the change in this dialog only, without coming back to the main Axis dialog.
-When click OK button to save the setting and close this dailog / click Cancel button to close this dialog, the main dialog will show again.
+When you click the OK button to save settings (or click Cancel) and close this dialog , the Axis dialog will be visible again.

 || Add a reference line at a constant value on the axis.